CharlyCast/Binary-decision-diagram/README.md

 #### eval

-Ask for a propositionnal formula in input and a valuation.
+Ask for a propositional formula in input and a valuation.
 Print the evaluation of the formula.

 ## The Parser